What will happen if there's a government shutdown at day's end

 “The impact is not immediate, but over time, there is a negative impact of a shutdown on the economy," he added.

-Markets have not reacted strongly to past shutdowns, according to Goldman Sachs Research.
+Markets haven't reacted strongly to past shutdowns, according to Goldman Sachs Research.
 At the close of the three prolonged shutdowns since the early 1990s, equity markets finished flat or up even after dipping initially.

-A government-wide shutdown would directly reduce growth by around 0.15 percentage point for each week it lasted, or about 0.2 percentage point per week once private-sector effects were included, and growth would rise by the same cumulative amount in the quarter following reopening, writes Alec Phillips, chief U.S. political economist at Goldman Sachs.
+A governmentwide shutdown would directly reduce growth by around 0.15 percentage points for each week it lasted, or about 0.2 percentage points per week once private-sector effects were included, and growth would rise by the same cumulative amount in the quarter following reopening, writes Alec Phillips, chief U.S. political economist at Goldman Sachs.

 Associated Press writer Ali Swenson contributed to this report.